BestTimesToVisit.com Logo

 When is the absolute best time to visit Greece to balance good weather with fewer crowds?

-For that sweet spot of sunshine without the peak summer crush, aim for the shoulder seasons: late April to early June, or September to early October.
-You'll enjoy warm, pleasant weather perfect for exploring ancient sites and swimming, and the islands will feel much more relaxed than in July and August.
-Plus, prices for flights and accommodation tend to be a bit kinder on your wallet during these months.
+For that sweet spot, aim for the shoulder seasons: April to early June, or September to October.
+You'll get glorious sunshine, warm seas perfect for swimming, and significantly fewer people than the peak summer months of July and August.
+Plus, prices for flights and accommodation tend to be more reasonable during these times.

-What's the best way to handle money and payments in Greece?
+How should I handle money and tipping in Greece?

 How many days do you need in Greece?